redpanda-data/connect/docs/processors/README.md

   path: ${!count:files}-${!timestamp_unix_nano}.txt
 ```

-Archives all the parts of a message into a single part according to the selected
+Archives all the messages of a batch into a single message according to the
-archive type.
-Supported archive types are: tar, zip, binary, lines.
+selected archive format.
+Supported archive formats are: tar, zip, binary, lines.

-Some archive types (such as tar, zip) treat each archive item (message part) as a
+Some archive formats (such as tar, zip) treat each archive item (message part)
-file with a path.
-Since message parts only contain raw data a unique path must
+as a file with a path.
+Since message parts only contain raw data a unique path
-be generated for each part.
-This can be done by using function interpolations on
+must be generated for each part.
+This can be done by using function
-the 'path' field as described [here](../config_interpolation.md#functions).
-For
+interpolations on the 'path' field as described
-types that aren't file based (such as binary) the file field is ignored.
+[here](../config_interpolation.md#functions).
+For types that aren't file based
+(such as binary) the file field is ignored.

 The resulting archived message adopts the metadata of the _first_ message part
 of the batch.